Juvenile Idiopathic Arthritis (JIA)

 X-rays may be taken to look for characteristic changes in the bones or joints.

-Certain arthritis drugs called disease-modifying antirheumatic drugs (DMARDs—see Disease-modifying antirheumatic drugs (DMARDs)) can slow the progression of JIA and have dramatically improved outcomes.
-DMARDs include methotrexate, etanercept (which blocks tumor necrosis factor [TNF]-alpha, a protein involved in inflammation), and anakinra (which blocks interleukin-1, a protein involved in inflammation), or canakinumab (which is an antibody to interleukin-1).
-Side effects of methotrexate include bone marrow depression and liver toxicity, so children taking this drug require regular blood tests.
-Sulfasalazine, another DMARD, is given occasionally, especially to children who may have a spondyloarthropathy.
+Certain arthritis drugs called disease-modifying antirheumatic drugs (DMARDs) can slow the progression of JIA and have dramatically improved outcomes.
+DMARDs include methotrexate; etanercept, adalimumab, and infliximab (which block tumor necrosis factor-alpha, a protein involved in inflammation); and anakinra and canakinumab (which block interleukin-1, a protein involved in inflammation).
+Side effects of methotrexate include a decrease in production of white blood cells, red blood cells, and platelets (bone marrow depression) and liver toxicity, so children taking this drug require regular blood tests.
+Tocilizumab (which blocks interleukin-6) is given to children who have polyarticular or systemic JIA.
+Sulfasalazine, another DMARD, is given occasionally, especially to children who have arthritis of the lower spine.
 Systemic JIA often responds well to therapy that blocks the effects of interleukin-1.

-Doctors try to avoid using corticosteroids.
-However, children with severe systemic JIA sometimes require corticosteroids (such as prednisone) given by mouth.
-When corticosteroids are necessary, the lowest possible dose is used to decrease the chance of long-term complications such as slowed growth, osteoporosis, cataracts, and osteonecrosis (death of bone tissue).
 Doctors may inject corticosteroids directly into the affected joint or joints.
+Doctors try to avoid using systemic corticosteroids (such as prednisone given by mouth), but these drugs may be required for children with severe systemic JIA.
+When corticosteroids are necessary, the lowest possible dose is used to decrease the chance of long-term complications such as slowed growth, osteoporosis (brittle bones), cataracts, and osteonecrosis (death of bone tissue).

 As in rheumatoid arthritis in adults, nondrug therapies are used for children.
-For example, physical therapy, splinting, and flexibility exercises help maintain strength and joint function.
+For example, physical therapy and flexibility exercises help maintain strength and joint function.